 So, through the comparison of the above details, many people start to give up Dropbox and try Google Drive, but there is a question: how to backup or transfer files from Dropbox to Google Drive?

-MultCloud, as a cloud file manager, not only can integrate multiple cloud drives in one place to backup/transfer or sync files between cloud drives without downloading and uploading, but also can support scheduled cloud to cloud backup at a regular interval to keep your data safe.
-It has following merits:
+MultCloud, as a cloud file manager, not only can integrate multiple cloud drives in one place to backup, transfer, or sync files between cloud drives without downloading and uploading but also can support scheduled cloud-to-cloud backup at regular intervals to keep your data safe.
+It has the following merits: